Documenso

 Storage Configuration

-Configure file storage for uploaded documents and signed PDFs using database storage (default) or S3-compatible object storage.
+Configure file storage for uploaded documents and signed PDFs using database storage (default), S3-compatible object storage, or Azure Blob Storage.

 Storage Options